Skip to Main Content

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Ally Bank is a popular online bank that offers one checking account.
-With Ally’s checking account, you’ll enjoy the ability to earn a small return on your funds without paying any monthly account fees.
-However, you will not be able to deposit physical cash into this account, which could be a dealbreaker if you are primarily paid in cash.
+With Ally’s checking account, you’ll enjoy the ability to earn a small return on your funds without paying any monthly account or overdraft fees.

 Ally Bank checking account interest rates

-Ally offers just one checking account, and the yield varies depending on your balance.
+Unlike many top checking accounts, the Ally Spending Account lets you earn a modest return for the funds you keep in it — and the yield varies depending on your balance.
 If you have at least $15,000 in the account, you’ll earn a higher annual percentage yield (APY).
-The rate you earn is determined on a daily basis based on your balance at the end of the day.
+The rate you earn is determined daily based on your balance at the end of the day.
+Below, you'll find the base rate for the Ally Spending Account that anyone can earn with less than $15,000.

-Note: The annual percentage yield (APY) shown is as of April 30, and may vary by region.
+Note: The annual percentage yield (APY) was last updated between May 12 and May 18 and may vary by region.

 Ally is an online-only bank, so you will not have any access to an in-person support team.
 But there are ways to receive immediate banking help from Ally with 24/7 access to customer support over the phone.
 It also offers chat support on its website.

 With this checking account, you’ll also have access to useful digital tools to manage your funds easily.
 You can send or receive money from friends and family via Zelle.
-You can even move funds through voice commands on devices enabled with Amazon’s Alexa.
-You can also use any Allpoint ATM in the U.S. for free (there are more than 43,000 ATMs in the network).
+You can also use any Allpoint or MoneyPass ATM in the U.S. for free (there are more than 75,000 ATMs in the network).
 Plus, Ally will reimburse up to $10 of ATM fees that other ATM operators charge with each statement cycle.

 Ally checking account fees

-As you seek out the right checking account for your situation, make sure to take a close look at the fees.
-Many checking accounts are riddled with hidden fees that can drain your account.
-Ally Bank, however, is very open about the fees associated with its Interest Checking Account.
+Always check your checking account's fees.
+Some checking accounts have fees that may not be clearly disclosed and can drain your account.
+Ally Bank, however, is very open about the fees associated with its Spending Account.

 However, there are other fees that this account charges.
 A few include: